National Water Center Innovators Program Summer Institute

 - View the recorded presentations as part of CUAHSI's 2016 Fall Cyberseminar Series Featuring the National Water Model

-- View the National Water Center Innovators Program Summer Institute Report 2016 - CUAHSI Technical Report 13
+- View the Technical Report highlighting student projects from the 2016 Summer Institute: National Water Center Innovators Program Summer Institute Report 2016

 - Take a look at the Story Map describing the experiences of the 2016 Summer Institute Fellows

-- Watch this short video that was put together by last year's Summer Institute Fellows
+- Watch this short video that was put together by the 2016 Summer Institute Fellows

 Questions regarding the Summer Institute can be sent to email@example.com.